zama-ai/concrete-ml/docs/developer-guide/api/concrete.ml.quantization.quantized_module.md

 dequantize_output(q_y_preds: ndarray) → ndarray
 ```

-Take the last layer q_out and use its dequant function.
+Take the last layer q_out and use its de-quant function.

 **Args:**